Akadil/42project_minishell/README.md

 # Minishell - @42Born2Code

 As beautiful as a shell.
-In collaboration with [Jean Emmanuel Perramant](https://github.com/Jean-EmmanuelP)
+In collaboration with [Jean-Emmanuel Perramant](https://github.com/Jean-EmmanuelP)

 ![Quick Demo][quick-demo]